MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 ### ADE end user tasks

-When you create an enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you choose to associate a user to the device (with user affinity), or have shared devices (without user affinity).
-The specific steps depend on how you configured the enrollment profile.
+When you create an enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you choose to associate a user to the device (**Enroll with user affinity**), or have shared devices (**Enroll without user affinity**).
+The specific steps depend on how you configure the enrollment profile.

 - **Enroll with user affinity + Company Portal app**:

   1. When the device is turned on, the Apple Setup Assistant runs.
-Users enter their Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+Users enter their Apple ID (`user@iCloud.com` or `user@gmail.com`).
 Once entered, the Company Portal app is automatically installed from your profile.
 It can take some time for the Company Portal app to auto-install.
-  2. User open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
+  2. UserS open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
 When they sign-in, the enrollment starts.
 When enrollment completes, users can install and use apps used by your organization, including LOB apps.

   Users may have to enter more information.
 For more specific steps, see [Enroll your organization-provided iOS device](../user-help/enroll-your-device-dep-ios.md).

 - **Enroll with user affinity + Setup Assistant + Company Portal app**:

   1. When the device is turned on, the Apple Setup Assistant runs.
-Users enter their Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+Users enter their Apple ID (`user@iCloud.com` or `user@gmail.com`).
   2. The Setup Assistant prompts the user for information.
   3. The Company Portal app automatically opens, and should lock the device in a kiosk-style mode.
 It can take some time for the Company Portal app to open.
 Users sign in with their organization credentials (`user@contoso.com`), and enroll the device in Intune.
 This step registers the device in Azure AD.
 Users can install and use apps used by your organization, including LOB apps.

 - **Enroll with user affinity + Setup Assistant - Company Portal app**:

   1. When the device is turned on, the Apple Setup Assistant runs.
-Users enter their Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+Users enter their Apple ID (`user@iCloud.com` or `user@gmail.com`).
   2. The Setup Assistant prompts the user for information, and enrolls the device in Intune.
 The device isn't registered in Azure AD.

 - **Enroll without user affinity**: No actions.
 Be sure they don't install the Company Portal app from the Apple app store.